Klaryce/FinalYearProject/README.md

 # FinalYearProject
 The folder new_composition is the code package using the new version of composition handling, while the old_composition is the code package using the original (old) version of compositin handling.

 Enter the command "python mainfuncs.py" to run the code.
 The version of the code is Python 3.
-The command python3 is expected to be used if the default version of the command "python" is 2.
+The command "python 3" is expected to be used if the default version of the command "python" is 2.

 Available parameters: